quark-engine/quark-engine/docs/source/report.rst

 Web Report
 ------------------------
-You can analyze an APK sample and produce a beautiful summary report in HTML format with the following command.
+You can analyze an APK sample and produce a beautiful summary report in HTML format through the following command.

 ::

     quark -a Ahmyth.apk -s -w test.html

-the meanings of the options:
+The meanings of the options:

 * -a for sample file input
 * -s for producing the summary report
 * -w for Web Report file output

 Here is a `demo <https://pulorsok.github.io/ruleviewer/web-report-demo>`_ of the Web Report.
-And the page can be divided into four parts:
+And the page can divide into four parts:

 * Analysis Result
 * Sample Information